yuzu-emu/yuzu-emu.github.io/site/content/downloads.md

 <article class="message has-text-weight-semibold">
 <div class="message-body">
 <p style="color:cyan;margin-bottom: 0px;">We have yuzu as an AppImage now!
-This relaxes dependency requires for yuzu, as well as enabling it to run on a lot of older distributions.</p>
+This relaxes dependency requirements for yuzu, as well as enabling it to run on a lot of older distributions.</p>
 </div>
 </article>